ahlashkari/ALFlowLyzer/README.md

-TODO: for all functions, use scipy library instead of statistics (because it is faster).

 Nine mathematical functions are used to extract different features.
-You can see how those functions are calculated in the AppFlowMeter below:
+You can see how those functions are calculated in the ALFlowLyzer below:

 1. Min